 The 4-7-8 breath is a short pranayama-derived technique popularized by Harvard-trained physician Dr. Andrew Weil.
-He adapted it from traditional yogic breathing practices and began teaching it in the 1990s as a simple intervention for anxiety, racing thoughts, and trouble falling asleep.
+The specific 4-7-8 ratio is not a classical pranayama — you will not find it in the Hatha Yoga Pradipika or the Gheranda Samhita.
+Dr. Weil drew on the long-exhale principle that runs through traditional pranayama and chose a ratio simple enough for anyone to learn in three minutes.
+The classical roots are real; the exact numbers are his.
+He began teaching it publicly in the 1990s as a simple intervention for anxiety, racing thoughts, and trouble falling asleep.
 The pattern is precise: inhale through the nose for 4 counts, hold for 7 counts, exhale through the mouth for 8 counts.

 This guide is for anyone who wants a portable tool for anxiety spikes, anger, insomnia, or any moment when the nervous system needs to reset.
 No equipment, no experience required.
 Just remember: in the early weeks, do no more than four cycles at a sitting.